-There’s 60,000 bonus Qantas Points for new cardholders of the Qantas Premier Platinum card until 30 September 2018, with the bonus based on spending at least $4,000 within the first 90 days of approval.
+The 60,000 bonus Qantas Point offer for new cardholders of the Qantas Premier Platinum card is extended until 31 October 2018, with the bonus based on spending at least $4,000 within the first 90 days of approval.

 Once the above spend criteria is met, you’ll also get a $300 Qantas Flight Voucher ($4,000 min spend within 90 days) which is valid for bookings made within 6 months of issuance.
 Combined with the bonus points, this is a pretty compelling offer.

 Citigroup Pty Limited ABN 88 004 325 080 AFSL No. 238 098 Australian credit licence 238098, is the Credit Provider and Issuer of the Qantas Premier credit cards on behalf of Qantas Airways Limited ABN 16 009 661 901.
 All applications are subject to credit criteria.
 Fees, charges and Terms & Conditions apply.

 The Qantas Premier range also includes the Qantas Premier Everyday Mastercard, with a lower annual fee than the Qantas Premier Platinum.
 Both cards are issued by Citi on behalf of Qantas Premier.

 Qantas Premier Platinum Mastercard

 |Loyalty Program||Qantas Frequent Flyer|

 |Points earned from spend||1 Qantas point per $1 spent on eligible domestic spend up to $10,000 (10,000 points) per statement period, then 0.5 Qantas Point per $1 thereafter

 1.5 Qantas Points per $1 spent on international spend

 |Points earned with Qantas spend||1 additional Qantas Point per $1 spent on eligible Qantas spend|